HeddyM/SQL-Project-1/starting_with_questions.md

 Each of these countries had only one catagory with 5 or more units sold

-Canada - Home/Apparel/Headgear
+-Canada - Home/Apparel/Headgear
-Egypt - Home/Shop by Brand/Android
+-Egypt - Home/Shop by Brand/Android
-Israel - Home/Shop by Brand/YouTube
+-Israel - Home/Shop by Brand/YouTube
-Japan - Home/Accessories
+-Japan - Home/Accessories
-Switzerland - Home/Apparel/Men's/Men's-T-Shirts
+--Switzerland - Home/Apparel/Men's/Men's-T-Shirts

 The United States had 28 categories where 5 or more units were sold so I have listed the top 5 categories here: